ProxySeer/Elysium/README.md

+Elysium

 Elysium is a project I’ve been developing in my free time.
 It is a container-based embedded filesystem designed to securely store and manage your files.

-🔒 Key Features:
+🔒 Key Features

 Store any type of file inside a container file